Olsen Preterm Length-for-Age Growth Chart (0-24 Months)

 A premature infant (born at 28 weeks) is now 6 months chronological age and measures 58 cm in length.
 What is the length-for-age percentile on the Olsen chart?

-- Enter the infant's date of birth and measurement date.
+- Enter the infant's birth date and the date the length was measured.

 Key Concepts